angular/angular/aio/content/guide/upgrade.md

 The steps below show you how to do the following:

-*   Setup a callback function for your AngularJS bundle.
+*   Set up a callback function for your AngularJS bundle.
 *   Create a service that lazy loads and bootstraps your AngularJS app.
 *   Create a routable component for AngularJS content
 *   Create a custom `matcher` function for AngularJS-specific URLs and configure the Angular `Router` with the custom matcher for AngularJS routes.